-Monocle Eye Care in Cornelius offers many options for contact lenses.
+Monocle Eye Care offers many options for contact lenses.

 There are a number of reasons why you might prefer contact lenses to standard eyewear: a glasses-free look, hassle-free vision correction, wearing non-prescription sunwear and goggles, or the convenience of not having to worry about misplacing your glasses.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction than glasses.
 Today, you can even replace your bifocal glasses with bifocal contact lenses.